51 Thanksgiving Cocktails & Mocktails To Top Dessert in 2025

 46. Buck Buck Mule

-Enjoy a more refreshing and vegetal version of the classic Moscow mule with the Buck Buck mule.
-This Thanksgiving cocktail combines muddled cucumber, gin, sherry, simple syrup and plenty of lime juice with the usual ginger beer.
+Give the classic Moscow mule a fresh twist with the Buck Buck mule.
+This Thanksgiving cocktail blends muddled cucumber, gin, sherry, simple syrup, lime juice and spicy ginger beer.
 It’s neither red nor cranberry flavored, but it’s the perfect sipper alongside savory appetizers.
 Get fancy with a peeled cucumber garnish, wrapped around the inside of the glass.

 47. Make a Martini Bar

-When you’re busy preparing ten or more dishes to feed a crowd, it’s more than okay to let guests serve themselves.
+When you’re busy preparing dishes to feed a crowd, it’s perfectly acceptable to let guests serve themselves.
 Set up a fun martini bar with everything they need to stir together their perfect martini.
-Olives, lemon twists and plenty of gin and ice can become simple Thanksgiving cocktails in no time.
+Olives, lemon twists and plenty of gin cocktails and ice can become simple Thanksgiving cocktails in no time.
 Use fun glasses, even if they’re not true martini glasses, to make it more festive.

 48. Aperitif Scorpion Bowl